 Option c: all fishing prohibited January 1 through April 30, all fishing allowed May 1 through December 31 (Identical to current Edges regulations).
-Option d: all fishing prohibited year-round.

 Alternative 5.
 Modify the seasonal closure dates of Madison-Swanson (approximately 115 square nm) and Steamboat Lumps (approximately 104 square nm) areas.
 Currently, all fishing is prohibited November 1 through April 30 and surface trolling for species other than reef fish is allowed May 1 through October 31.